 ESG is dead, long live ESG…

-- The acronym does not matter: whether ESG, GES, SGE, whatever, the risks and opportunities will remain
+- The acronym does not matter: whether ESG, GES, SGE, whatever, on a crowded warming planet, the risks and opportunities will remain

 - The fundamental purpose of ESG – when originated in 2004 – was to speed culture change and trigger new thinking in the worlds largest asset owners.